Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 On both parties being ready for litigation

-The two sides have each hired hundreds of lawyers and recruited thousands of lawyers as volunteers for what they believe is going to be a multi-state cluster of litigation on the scale that took place in Florida in 2000, which was monumental.
+The two sides have each hired hundreds of lawyers and recruited thousands of lawyers as volunteers for what they believe is going to be a multistate cluster of litigation on the scale that took place in Florida in 2000, which was monumental.
 That was one state.
 The expectation is that there could be several states on which the result hinges and the vote is close, and the margin of litigation is sufficient that both sides are going to pour in all the effort they can in litigating the rules and the vote count.

 On the Republican side being free of court supervision for the first time since 1981